wcj365/college-scorecard/README.md

 - https://nextjournal.com/sdanisch/data-types-graphical-marks-and-visual-encoding-channels#summary
 - https://courses.cs.washington.edu/courses/cse512/19sp/

-## Data Elements for Analysis
+## Sampe Data Elements
 The data file contains many columns.
-Only load the columns of interest.
+THe following list some of the commonly used ones.

 - __UNITID__ <br>Data files are provided at the UNITID level, which is the unique identification number assigned to postsecondary institutions as surveyed through IPEDS - Integrated Postsecondary Education Data System.